Is the Interest on Your Business Loan Tax Deductible?

 Merchant Cash Advances

 A merchant cash advance is not technically a loan, but an advance on future sales.
-Because you don’t pay interest on a merchant cash advance, you don’t have any interest that you can write off.
+Because this form of funding uses a factor rate, you don’t pay interest, so you don’t have any interest that you can write off.

 Business Acquisition Loans